cloud-gov/product/OffboardingChecklist.md

 # Directions:
 **Assignee:** The tasks below are organized by the role needed to complete them.
 If you can’t complete any of the items on your checklist personally, _you are responsible for ensuring that an appropriate person does it_.

-For compliance tracking purposes, please comment in the Github when you remove permissions.
+For compliance tracking purposes we need to show _when_ offboarding actions happened; many need to occur in a 24-hour window.
+As you do this work, comment on this GitHub issue as you complete each task.
+(PS-4: Personnel termination)

 ## LeavingPerson
 - [ ] Initiate the process via the [Leaving TTS Handbook page](https://handbook.18f.gov/leaving-tts/)